Piggy Bank (song): Nas

-In 2003, there circulated rumors throughout the rap industry that Nas was in talks with Irv Gotti to sign to Murder Inc. Although the rumors proved false, they did not help strengthen ties between Nas and 50 Cent.
+In 2002, there were circulated rumors throughout the rap industry that Nas was in talks with Irv Gotti to sign to Murder Inc. Although the rumors proved false, they did not help strengthen ties between Nas and 50 Cent.
 Initially, the two had been relatively close associates, with Nas featuring in two tracks on 50 Cent's 2002 album Guess Who's Back?.
 However, time led to the two becoming estranged.
 50 Cent cites Nas's erratic behavior as a reason for his distrust.
 50 notes that while Nas has in the past stood for peace, he was also the same person on June 27, 2002, that although unprovoked, verbally attacked several rappers including Cam'ron, Nelly, N.O.R.E. and New York Hot97 radio disc jockey Angie Martinez.
 Nas later apologized to those he had attacked, reverting to his previous peaceful beliefs.

 It is also speculated that bad blood originated between the two as a result of 50 Cent being replaced as the guest star on a remix of a popular Jennifer Lopez song ("I'm Gonna Be Alright").
 After he had been shot, his producers, Trackmasters, allegedly dropped him from the song for Nas.
 It is possible that mistrust between the rappers developed because of this.
 It is also worth noting that Nas was working with Irv Gotti, who had arranged the song.
 50's rapping on the song was also removed in the international editions from her remix album.
+Also Nas dissed 50 Cent on stage at a free concert in Central Park in August 2004, where he said: "Represent that real New York s**t, not that fake 50 Cent".